gillett-hernandez/rust-pathtracer/README.md

 The purpose is to help me become more familiar with Rust and with general Light Transport algorithms.
 However if it helps the reader learn more about these concepts, that would be great.

 The following is an image rendered with the BDPT integrator.
 The light at the top appears dark because it's emitting mainly in the downward direction.
 The walls' color uses the spectral data from the cornell website.
-The gem's material information matches that of moissanite, from https://refractiveindex.info/.
-Color noise is from the fact that this version of the bdpt integrator didn't use HWSS, and from the fact that most of the illumination into the scene is split into very colorful caustics which increases the color variance.
+The gem's material information matches that of moissanite, from [refractiveindex.info](https://refractiveindex.info).
+The color noise is from the fact that this version of the bdpt integrator doesn't use HWSS, and from the fact that most of the illumination into the scene is split into very colorful caustics which overall increase color variance.

 ![render](./showcase/moissanite_gem_1080p.png)